Master of Athletic Training

 Master of Athletic Training Partners

-Midland University partners with Wayne State College and Graceland University to create an articulation agreement that allows students to follow our 3+2 pathway.
+Midland University partners with Wayne State College to create an articulation agreement that allows students to follow our 3+2 pathway.

 As part of our 3+2 pathway, students receive a bachelor’s degree in applied human and sport physiology from one of our partner schools in three years and earn their master’s degree in athletic training from Midland University in two years.
 At the end of five years, students will receive their MAT and be ready to sit for the Board of Certification exam.